avikodak/BengaluruStartupInterviews/README.md

 * What is Cross-Site Request Forgery?
 * What are HTTP actions?
 List all HTTP actions that you know, and explain them.
 * Explain the following HTTP headers: `Expires`, `Date`, `Age`, `If-Modified`, `Do Not Track`, `Cache-Control`, `Transfer-Encoding`, `ETag`, `X-Frame-Options`
-* What are the differences between Long-Polling, Websockets and Server-Sent Events?
+* Long-Polling vs Websockets vs Server-Sent Events?
 * What is CDN ?
 * Why is minification useful?
 * What are different means of making a website faster ?
 * Cookies vs Local Storage vs Session Storage

-### WebDev Questions
 * What does a doctype do?
 * REST vs SOAP ?
 * How do you write REST resource for user ?
+* What is XSS and SQL injection and how do you prevent it ?

 ### Javascript Questions
 * Scope of a variable in javascript